Meendum Oru Mariyathai: Production

-It was announced in November 2014 that P. Bharathirajaa would portray the lead role in a film titled Om.
+It was announced in November 2014 that Bharathirajaa would portray the lead role in a film titled Om.
 Nirmalkumar was said to be directing the film with Yuvan Shankar Raja composing the music.
 The title was an acronym for "Old Man".
-However, due to some reasons, Nirmalkumar left the project midway with Bharathi himself handling the direction.
+However, due to some reasons, Nirmalkumar left the project midway with Bharathirajaa himself handling the direction.
 After a brief period of inactivity, the film's title was changed from OM to Meendum Oru Mariyathai in October 2019.

 Soundtrack

-The soundtrack of the film was composed by N. R. Raghunanthan with Sharran Surya composing two songs and Yuvan Shankar Raja composing one song.
+The soundtrack was composed by N. R. Raghunanthan with Sharran Surya composing two songs and Yuvan Shankar Raja composing one song.
 Soundtrack was released under the label Saregama.

-Marketing
+Critical reception

-The official teaser of the film was unveiled on 21 July 2018 after the release of the first look poster in the same month.
+Navein Darshan of The New Indian Express wrote, "Having grown up watching his films, I couldn’t help but admire Bharathiraja’s trademark touches [...]
+But, these weren’t enough for me to feel connected to a film which shows a depressed, suicidal girl as a gleeful, ever-smiling damsel".
+Thinkal Menon of The Times of India wrote, "With an intriguing plot, what works for the film is the performance of both the lead artistes.
+But the below-par production quality and dramatic dialogues spoil the essence of several sequences".
+Ashutosh Mohan of Film Companion wrote, "For a film about two lost souls going on a journey together, we needed to see more things happen to them on their journey.
+We needed to see them change, know more about the kind of people they were to help us identify with them during the journey.
+But, we don't really get a concrete sense of their connection beyond what they tell each other".